Brent Fikowski

-Brent Fikowski is a Canadian CrossFit athlete known for his six appearances at the CrossFit Games.
-He finished second behind Mat Fraser at the 2017 Crossfit Games, and third in 2021.
+Brent Fikowski is a Canadian CrossFit athlete known for his eight appearances at the CrossFit Games.
+He finished second behind Mat Fraser at the 2017 Crossfit Games, and third in 2021 and 2024.

-He serves as president of the Professional Fitness Athlete's Association.
+He serves as the president of the Professional Fitness Athlete's Association.

 Early life

 Brent Fikowski grew up in the city of Lethbridge, Alberta, Canada.
 He competed in various sports, most notably swimming and volleyball.
 He swam competitively from the age of 6 to 18.
 He studied at G.S.
 Lakie Middle School, and Lethbridge Collegiate Institute.
 In 2009, he earned a volleyball scholarship at Lethbridge College where he studied for a diploma in business administration, majoring in accounting.
 He played for Lethbridge College Kodiaks, and his volleyball coach introduced him to CrossFit, which he then incorporated into his training.
 He was in a singing duo and once opened for Dr. Hook when he was 20.
 In 2011, he moved to Griffith University in the Gold Coast, Queensland, Australia, to continue his education, and earned a Bachelor of Commerce degree in 2013.
 He started competing in CrossFit competitions while in Australia.
 He worked as a financial controller in British Columbia after completing his studies, but left the job in 2018 to concentrate on CrossFit.